tari-project/rfcs/src/RFC-0190_Mempool.md

 ## Goals

-This document will introduce the Tari [base layer] [Mempool] that consists of a [Transaction Pool], [Pending Pool], [Orphan Pool] and [Reorg Pool].
+This document will introduce the Tari [base layer] [Mempool] that consists of an [Unconfirmed Pool], and [Reorg Pool].
-The Mempool is used for storing and managing unconfirmed and time-lock restricted [transaction]s.
+The Mempool is used for storing and managing unconfirmed [transaction]s.

 ## Related RFCs